RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

 The early puzzles have an alternating tempo, with the odd days significantly tougher than in the last 3 years.
+Day 9 was easier, though.

+The narrative appears to be a descending recursion through the islands, through which we will return later.

 ## [Day 1: Trebuchet?!](https://adventofcode.com/2023/day/1)